rthurston1/Team01-Web-Application-Cherish/team/m2/features.md

 **Assigned to**: Robert Thurston, Jesse Goldman

 ## Journal Page (1 pt)
 A page that allows the user to type in a summary for their day, it's a simple text box.
+A character counter updates whenever the user types into the textbox.

 **Assigned to** Robert Thurston, Jesse Goldman